howdocom/howdo-slate/source/index.html.md

 Paresh: “So, what’s wrong about looking at the five-year horizon and doing that?”
 Dave: “I don’t think most corporates plan for that long.
 Certainly, most people running corporate accelerator programs, if you look at the trajectory on those, they often aren’t renewed for more than one or two years.”
 (Dave McClure, Panel Discussion)

-[WP IMPORT: BLOCKQUOTE] “When it comes to building the corporate accelerator, the organization should understand that the process requires time and continuous learning concerning what works best for the organization as well as the startups.
+> “When it comes to building the corporate accelerator, the organization should understand that the process requires time and continuous learning concerning what works best for the organization as well as the startups.
 Building a an accelerator is an exercise in “business building” in itself, and is in fact the first step towards an internal “business building” unit for the corporation.
 This is a concept which we believe will be standard in successful major corporations within the next 5 years.”
 (Deloitte, Report)

-[WP IMPORT: BLOCKQUOTE] “In this model, the organization understands the mechanisms of early-stage venturing and that meaningful financial results for early-stage ventures are typically achieved after 5-7 years.
+> “In this model, the organization understands the mechanisms of early-stage venturing and that meaningful financial results for early-stage ventures are typically achieved after 5-7 years.
 Thus, even if an accelerator were to double this result, a 2-4 year timeframe would still be needed.
 This type of accelerator requires a strong long-term financial commitment with lasting C-level and board support, anticipating that the accelerator will most likely be a cost center before achieving returns.
 Chancers are high that along the way, a significant number of startups will fold or fail to achieve acceptable results.”
 (Deloitte, Report)

 ## Budget Considerations
 The true value of accelerators appears with time.
 Running an accelerator for an extended period of time costs money.
 Accelerators will thrive in a corporation that has a combination of stable revenue and careful planning.

 ### Accelerator Costs
-[WP IMPORT: BLOCKQUOTE] “A rule of thumb for the financial estimation is to set aside 5-10% of the money that the organization would like to see a business to create.
+> “A rule of thumb for the financial estimation is to set aside 5-10% of the money that the organization would like to see a business to create.
 For example, if the goal is to build a 100 million $ business, the organization should be looking to set aside 5-10 million $ for building and running the accelerator.”
 (Deloitte, Report)

-[WP IMPORT: BLOCKQUOTE] “Budgets to simply run the accelerator can range anywhere from $2M to $5M per year.
+> “Budgets to simply run the accelerator can range anywhere from $2M to $5M per year.
 These expenses include third party vendors who may run the program, office space, marketing expenses and internal teams.”
 (Falguni Desai, Article)

 ### R&D Costs
 While accelerators are by no means cheap, a look at research and development spending provides more context into exploration strategies.

 Image Source: INSERT

-[WP IMPORT: BLOCKQUOTE] “As has been the case for each of the past seven years, the 10 most innovative companies continue to outperform the top 10 R&D spenders on key performance metrics.
+> “As has been the case for each of the past seven years, the 10 most innovative companies continue to outperform the top 10 R&D spenders on key performance metrics.
 They surpassed their competitors on five-year revenue growth and did far better on EBITDA as a percentage of revenue and market capitalization growth — once again proving one of our key findings of the Global Innovation 1000 study: How you spend on innovation is more important than how much you spend.”
 (Strategy&, Report)

 Depending on strategic motives and company structure, the cost of accelerators (and corporate venturing as a whole) is well within reason.

-[WP IMPORT: BLOCKQUOTE] “A lot of what startups are about is experimentation.
+> “A lot of what startups are about is experimentation.
 [Now] you can experiment at a cost of about a tenth of what it was a decade ago.
 [Businesses] can actually go out and get a sense of whether these things are going to be successful a lot more quickly and at a much lower cost.”
 (Yael Hochberg, Interview)

 ## Leadership & Structure
 Building a corporate accelerator into a long-standing business requires surgical precision.
 Proper leadership needs to be in place in order manage expectations and ensure that both corporation and accelerator are getting what they need.

 ### Leadership Insights
-[WP IMPORT: BLOCKQUOTE] “Companies should assemble their innovation-leadership team carefully, choosing executives who combine an entrepreneurial mind-set with a deep understanding of the company’s culture and structure.
+> “Companies should assemble their innovation-leadership team carefully, choosing executives who combine an entrepreneurial mind-set with a deep understanding of the company’s culture and structure.
 Their ability to operate comfortably and productively in both the start-up’s and the sponsoring company’s environments enables them to serve as an effective conduit between the company, its investment targets, and the wider world of startups and early-stage ventures.”
 (BCG, Report)

-[WP IMPORT: BLOCKQUOTE] “The management of the corporate accelerator can either be the responsibility of someone with work experience in the parent company or of someone hired externally.
+> “The management of the corporate accelerator can either be the responsibility of someone with work experience in the parent company or of someone hired externally.
 We find examples of heads of corporate accelerators with more than 15 years of experience within the parent company and a large network of internal contacts, and others with experience in the startup ecosystem and a network of relevant external stakeholders, such as investors.”
 (Dominik Kanbach, Stephan Stubner, Article)

 ### Leadership Questions
 “Is the conversation of disruption one that the leadership of the company has embraced?